 The researchers described the affect caring for a doll had on one subject of the study:

-We monitored the activities of an individual patient with (Figure 4a) and without (Figure 4b) intervention with Doll B. She took extensive care of the baby doll during the intervention period.
+We monitored the activities of an individual patient with and without intervention with (a doll).
+She took extensive care of the baby doll during the intervention period.
 However, in the absence of the doll, she became agitated and tended to wander around, while during doll intervention she was calm and gentle.

 The study reinforces what we know, that for many people with dementia, doll therapy is a meaningful and effective intervention.
 A bonus is their finding that more realistic looking and feeling dolls were significantly better at soliciting positive responses, and our Mother’s Joy performed the best of three dolls used in the study!

 Baby dolls as therapeutic tools for severe dementia patients; T. Tamura, K. Nakajima, M. Nambu, K. Nakamura, S. Yonemitsu, A. Itoh, Y. Higashi, T. Fujimoto, H. Uno; Gerontechnology Vol 1, No 2 (2001)